 Certain things can be excluded from division such as gifts, inheritances and property owned before the marriage.
 However, deciding what can be divided, by the court or by agreement can be tricky.
 Property otherwise “separate” might, under certain circumstances become “marital.”

 Also the court can take into consideration a person’s separate property when deciding how to divide what is marital.
-Our office is experienced in assessing, what items are subject to division and what can be safely excluded.
-We are more than happy to give you a detailed breakdown of these divisions and steer you clear of pitfalls during our free case evaluation
+Our office is experienced in assessing what items are subject to division and what can be safely excluded.
+We are more than happy to give you a detailed breakdown of these divisions and steer you clear of pitfalls during our free case evaluation.

 The law directs the court to divide property equally unless an equal division would be unfair.
-In reality fifty fifty splits are the exception since so many different factors can come into play in determining what is “fair.” free case evaluation includes a breakdown of property division specific to your situation.
+In reality fifty-fifty splits are the exception since so many different factors can come into play in determining what is “fair.”
+Free case evaluation includes a breakdown of property division specific to your situation.

-As in the division of all marital property first the court must determine whether the debt is marital.
+As in the division of all marital property, first the court must determine whether the debt is marital.
 Most, if not all, debts will be marital in nature unless the marriage is short term and one party entered the marriage with a preexisting debt.
 If the debt is marital and therefore, can be divided by the court, there are a number of ways to achieve its division.
 Remember though the court is bound only by rules of fairness and therefore no specific formula can be used.

-The court may divide the debt according to income, it may divide it equally (especially if spousal support has divided the incomes equally), it may assign the debt to a party who receives a tangible item associated with the debt (such as a big screen TV or living room set), it may consider the debt so personal that even though it is marital it nonetheless should be assigned to one party rather than being divided (such as student loans, or a credit card bill from a vacation with a girlfriend/boy friend) in these case the debt would not be considered to have benefited the other party at all.
-For an assessment of how debt will be assigned in a specific circumstance call us for a free case evaluation
+The court may divide the debt according to income, it may divide it equally (especially if spousal support has divided the incomes equally), it may assign the debt to a party who receives a tangible item associated with the debt (such as a big screen TV or living room set), it may consider the debt so personal that even though it is marital it nonetheless should be assigned to one party rather than being divided (such as student loans, or a credit card bill from a vacation with a girlfriend/boy friend) in these cases the debt would not be considered to have benefited the other party at all.
+For an assessment of how debt will be assigned in a specific circumstance, call us for a free case evaluation.

 Assuming it’s marital there are only two alternatives.
 Either the court may order the property sold and the proceeds/debt divided, or the property can be awarded to one party.
-Typically if the parties cannot agree on the property’s disposition the court is left with little alternative but to order it sold.
+Typically if the parties cannot agree on the property’s disposition the court is left with little alternative but to order it to be sold.

 A few factors can weigh on the decision to award a property, such as the existence of children, but for the most part absent an agreement the court will have it sold.